Acron extends Azoty takeover bid until June 29

-WARSAW, June 14 (Reuters) - Russian group Acron said on Thursday it had extended its 1.5 billion zloty ($438 million) bid for Azoty Tarnow, Poland’s top chemicals group, until June 29 as some shareholders needed more time to make a decision.
+WARSAW (Reuters) - Russian group Acron (AKRN.MM) said on Thursday it had extended its 1.5 billion zloty ($438 million) bid for Azoty Tarnow ATTP.WA, Poland’s top chemicals group, until June 29 as some shareholders needed more time to make a decision.

 Acron also said on Thursday it was determined to go ahead with the bid for Azoty despite the Polish government’s unwillingness to sell its 32 percent stake.